KevinJChen/MCSemanticSegmentation/docs/final.md

 #### Advantages
+It's very simple to set up and the training time is seconds.
 #### Disadvantages
+Since it is a clustering algorithm we do not truly know what each class each cluster represents.
+It cannot generalize well, if there are too many classes or too few classes then the accuracy will go down.
 ### Our Best Model: DeepLabV3

 For our semantic segmentation problem, we used a neural network following the DeepLabv3 architecture pre trained on resnet 101 as our model of choice with a focal loss function.